mark-obeirne/boardgameempire/README.md

 I would also like to thank my fellow Code Institute students who provided support, advice, and a second opinion on Slack.
 I would like to thank Igor of Code Institute for their help with one issue faced during deployment.

-Finally, I would like to thank all those who took the time to test this website and provide feedback and suggestions.
+Finally, I would like to thank all those who took the time to test this website, particularly Ruth, Mike, and Dermot.

 ## Disclaimer
 This project is for educational purposes only.